-When an Estate Is a Plaintiff in a Lawsuit.
-At a glance, the estate-administration process may seem straightforward.
+At a glance, the estate administration process may seem straightforward.
 However, in practice, many unique issues may arise.
-One such example is where your loved one was a plaintiff in a civil lawsuit prior to his passing.
+One such example is where your loved one was a plaintiff in a civil lawsuit prior to their passing.
 Now, in addition to your other duties as the person responsible for implementing your loved one’s estate plan, you must also oversee the estate in its role as plaintiff in a lawsuit.

 What Happens Next?